bronxc/LockSmith/README.md

 ENCRYPTION PROCESS without End-to-End feature:

   In this method which completely unsafe and not recommended, we specifiy a text file or we can type our message directly in the big textbox inside the application and click on encrypt button.
-An AES-256 bits and an AES Vector will be generated.
+An AES-256 bits Key and an AES Vector will be generated.
 AES is a symmetric key which will be used for both encryption and decryption.
 Using the AES key and vector, we encrypt our text file.
 This process will result in a byte array representing the encrypted file.
 The first 4 bytes of the file will hold spacew for our AES-256 bit key.
 The second 4 bytes of the file will be the AES vector.
 Then we add the encrypted bytes and save the file with .enc extension.

 DECRYPTION PROCESS without End-to-End feature: